Background on BSE

 Bovine Spongiform Encephalopathy (BSE) was first recognised and defined in the United Kingdom in November 1986 and was made a notifiable disease in June 1988.
 Over the following few years the epidemic grew considerably and peaked in the UK in 1992 at over 37,000 cases.
 There have been over 183,000 cases to date (UK-wide).
 BSE occurs in adult animals in both sexes, typically in four and five year olds.
 It is a neurological disease involving pronounce changes in mental state, abnormalities of posture and movement and of sensation.
 The clinical disease usually lasts for several weeks and it is characteristically progressive and fatal.

 Scotland has been BSE free since 2009.
 In the years before that, there were relatively low numbers of BSE cases compared to the peak of the epidemic in the early 1990s.
 The marked decrease in the number of cases detected through passive surveillance is consistent with the long tail previously predicted by epidemiologists.
 An active BSE surveillance programme started in July 2001 and absolute numbers rose at this point, but since decreased.

 BSE Negligible Risk Status for Scotland

-With confirmation that there is formal OIE ratification, the European Commission will propose an amendment to Commission Decision 2007/453/EC (establishing the BSE status of Member States or third countries or regions thereof according to their BSE risk) which will be subject to a vote by all EU Member States.
-The amendment will recognise the new BSE negligible risk status of Scotland and Northern Ireland, as zones of the UK, for the purposes of trade within the EU and BSE controls.
-England and Wales will continue to be recognised as having controlled BSE risk status.
+Following OIE ratification the European Commission has now amended Commission Decision 2007/453/EC which establishes the BSE status of Member States (or third countries or regions thereof) according to their BSE risk.
+This amendment officially recognises the BSE negligible risk status of Scotland and Northern Ireland, as zones of the UK, for the purposes of trade within the EU and BSE controls.
+England and Wales continue to be recognised as having controlled BSE risk status.